niklazhallberg/universal-react-showcase/README.md

 ## What I Learned

 This was a small-scale test.
 But even with a relatively simple challenge, the results showed that systematic, holistic guidance produces measurably better output.
 Anthropic describes this shift in their [2026 Agentic Coding Trends Report](https://claude.com/blog/eight-trends-defining-how-software-gets-built-in-2026) — engineers moving from writing code to orchestrating agents, focusing on architecture and constraints while AI handles implementation.
 That's exactly what this project explores.

-The real leverage in AI-assisted development isn't in writing better prompts — it's in building better constraints.
-The model doesn't need to be smarter, it needs clear boundaries.
-Consistency at scale is what separates a collection of components from a maintainable product.

 ---